DanteTheDevil/CountryForLife/README.md

 <a href="https://ibb.co/qFY3wb0"><img src="https://i.ibb.co/qFY3wb0/result.jpg" alt="result" border="0"></a>
 </div>

+## Planned features

+* Add completed world map
+* Add posibility to manipulate with map size and position
+* Add more more info and questions to the test

 ## Contribution guide

 Contribution is a valuable part of any project, becouse a lot of people have unique ideas and good skills, that may help project to